Tilea Campaign, Part 45

 The reports concerning the engine’s predecessor had described how it poisoned the ground over which it passed, to a depth of several feet, killing both beast and flower, grass and insect, even the trees it trundled past upon its journey.

 “Your holiness!” hailed the maestro, perhaps having sensed the trepidation in the approaching party.
-“Fear not, and approach.
+“Fear not and approach.
 I can assure you it is safe to do so.”

-The maestro’s apprentices and journeymen stopped whatever it was they were doing to stand in respectable silence as the arch-lector drew near.
+The maestro’s apprentices and journeymen stopped whatever it was they were doing, to stand in respectable silence as the arch-lector drew near.

-“I would not advise you to touch the sky-stones, of course” continued da Leoni, pointing to the strange, green, slightly glowing orbs mounted on projecting steel arms, while, somewhat strangely, not indicating the much larger chunk of warpstone directly behind him.
-“Nor should you run your finger along the rusted edges of the metal work.
-But otherwise, there is nothing here that can harm you.”
+“I would not advise you to touch the sky-stones, of course” continued da Leoni, pointing to the strange, green, slightly glowing orbs mounted on projecting steel arms from the wheel, while, somewhat strangely, not indicating the much larger chunk of warpstone directly behind him on the bombard.

 Bernado found this perplexing and wondered whether the engine had yet to be loaded with its deadly grenadoes – a thought that quickly turned into a new concern.